cd../blog

 2. SEC EDGAR

-The upside is obvious: you get complete coverage and official documents straight from the regulator.
-You can search by company name, ticker, or CIK, and you can pull up a company’s entire filing history from the mid-1990s onward.
-For anything that looks unusual in another tool, EDGAR is the place you go to double-check.
+The upside is obvious: complete coverage and official documents straight from the regulator.
+You can search by company name, ticker, or CIK.
+You can pull up filing history going back to the mid-1990s.
+When something looks wrong in another tool, EDGAR is where I go to double-check.

 The downsides are also obvious the first time you use it:

-• It’s easy to get lost in long lists of filings.
+• Easy to get lost in long lists of filings.

-• There are no native watchlists or alerts—you have to refresh pages or set up RSS feeds yourself.
+• No native watchlists or alerts.
+You have to refresh pages or set up RSS feeds yourself.

-EDGAR is best treated as the source of truth, not your daily driver.
-Use it when you need the original PDF or HTML exactly as filed, when you’re hunting for older documents, or when you want to verify something you saw elsewhere.
+I treat EDGAR as the source of truth, not my daily driver.
+I use it when I need the original PDF or HTML exactly as filed, when I'm digging through older documents, or when I want to verify something I saw elsewhere.

 3. OpenInsider

-If your main curiosity is, “What are insiders doing with their own stock?”, OpenInsider is built for you.
+If your main question is "What are insiders doing with their own stock?", OpenInsider is built for exactly that.

-Form 4 filings are the reports insiders must file when they buy or sell shares.
-OpenInsider takes that stream and turns it into something you can actually work with:
+Form 4 filings are what insiders must file when they buy or sell shares.
+OpenInsider turns that stream into something workable:

-• A consolidated transaction feed so you can see insider trades across the market.
+• A consolidated transaction feed showing insider trades across the market.

-• Tools to highlight cluster buys, where multiple insiders buy around the same time—often more meaningful than one person acting alone.
+• Tools to highlight cluster buys where multiple insiders buy around the same time.
+I find these more interesting than solo transactions.

-• The ability to drill into specific insiders and see their history across time and companies.
+• The ability to drill into specific insiders and see their trading history across companies.

 • Filters by role, transaction size, and other parameters.

-It’s a focused, single-purpose tool—and that’s the trade-off.
-You don’t get 10-Ks, 10-Qs, or 8-Ks here.
-The UI is functional but old-school.
-There’s no native watchlist concept; you’ll be leaning on filters and manual checks.
+It's single-purpose, and that's the trade-off.
+No 10-Ks, 10-Qs, or 8-Ks here.
+The UI is functional but feels dated.
+There's no watchlist concept; you're relying on filters and manual checks.

 4. Last10K

-Last10K sits partway between raw filings and a full data terminal.
-It parses SEC filings and extracts the fundamentals—revenue, margins, EPS, balance sheet items—and presents them in a structured, analyst-friendly way.
+Last10K sits between raw filings and a full data terminal.
+It parses SEC filings and extracts fundamentals: revenue, margins, EPS, balance sheet items.
+Then it presents them in a structured, analyst-friendly way.

-Instead of hand-typing numbers from a 10-K into a spreadsheet, you can:
+Instead of typing numbers from a 10-K into a spreadsheet, you can:

 • Pull up financial tables with multi-year history.

-• Use ratio views to quickly see profitability, leverage, and efficiency metrics.
+• Use ratio views to quickly see profitability, debt, and efficiency metrics.

-• Export what you need to Excel or CSV and do the rest of your work in your own models.
+• Export what you need to Excel or CSV and work in your own models.

-The free tier is enough to get a lot done, especially if you’re comfortable working with smaller batches of data and focusing on one company at a time.
-Some screening and advanced features sit behind a paywall, and updates are generally daily, not second-by-second—but for fundamental research, that cadence is usually fine.
+The free tier covers a lot, especially if you're focusing on one company at a time.
+Some screening and advanced features are behind a paywall.
+Updates are generally daily, not second-by-second.
+For fundamental research, that's usually fine.

-Last10K is very much a desktop experience.
-You’re not going to live here on your phone.
-Think of it as your “get the numbers out of SEC filings and into Excel” assistant.
+Last10K is a desktop experience.
+You're not going to use it on your phone.
+I think of it as my "get the numbers out of SEC filings and into Excel" tool.

 5. QuiverQuant

-Best for: Alternative data and political/“edge case” signals
+Website: quiverquant.com Best for: Alternative data and political signals

-QuiverQuant doesn’t start from SEC filings; it starts from the idea that interesting information leaks out in public but underused places: Congressional trading disclosures, government contracts, lobbying reports, and so on.
+QuiverQuant doesn't start from SEC filings.
+It starts from the idea that interesting information leaks out in public but underused places: Congressional trading disclosures, government contracts, lobbying reports.

-On top of that, it does also surface insider trading data, but the real differentiator is the alternative datasets:
+It does surface insider trading data too, but the real differentiator is the alternative datasets:

 • Which members of Congress are trading which stocks, and when.